portworx/px-docs/scheduler/kubernetes/elasticstack-kibana-k8s.md

           value: 'false'
         - name: XPACK_REPORTING_ENABLED
           value: 'false'
-# Important that the IP address is changed to the co-ordinator node clusterIP.
+# Important that the IP address is changed to the Elastic Search client service clusterIP.
 This will change for each setup.
         - name: ELASTICSEARCH_URL
           value: 'http://10.105.105.41:9200'
         resources: